 Areas of Interest

 Applications for volunteer summer wildlife camp counselors at Sulphur Creek Nature Center are accepted each spring.
 Students must be entering grades 9, 10, 11 or 12 in September.
-We are currently accepting Wildlife Camp Counselor Applications.
-All applications are due by May 1, 2017.
+Applications will be available in January 2020.
+Late applications or poor availability may result in denial.

 Wildlife Camp Counselors